 When I purchased the house, it was in exactly the same condition as when the homeowner had passed away.
 This is what happens.
 People pass away.
 Their relatives inherit the property.
 And the relatives want to sell that property as quickly as possible.

 The grandson had been by the property to take what he wanted to keep from the house.
 The rest was trash.
 This is very common with inherited properties.
 Many times a relative will go by the property and clean it up and pack up everything.
 But more often than not, most of the time they don’t want to deal with it and will ask us if we can buy the house “As Is” with everything in it.

 After we had ripped out the kitchen, and gotten rid of all of the furniture and clothes, the next step was to rip out all of the carpets and carpet pads.
 It was at this point, that we shot this video.

-I will post another video showing the completed house after repairs before I list it on the MLS.
+I will post another video showing you the completed house after repairs before being listed on the MLS.